shipshapecode/website-nuxt/content/blog/posts/2022-07-01-accessibility-basics.md

 If you are not visually impaired, chances are likely that your eyes jumped to scan each header on the page, starting at the top left.
 You might have next read a section of body copy, if the header caught your interest.
 Though your focus may have been on the text, your eyes concurrently processed the two images of our mascot at work "building" apps, which are opposite each segment of copy.
 You could likely skim through the buttons made up of tech logos on the bottom right-hand corner of the page.

 Someone without those same abilities could have a fairly similar experience if the page is built with their experience in mind.
-Based on our abilities as able-bodied developers, our instinct may be to add elements as we see them on a design spec.
+Based on our abilities as developers without a visual disability, our instinct may be to add elements as we see them on a design spec.

 When building with accessibility in mind, a good rule of thumb is to start by thinking of what elements should be on the page _without_ any of the design in place.
-Ccreate the scaffolding for the content first, then add in the creative touches that differentiate your page.
+Create the scaffolding for the content first, then add in the creative touches that differentiate your page.

 ## Basic Considerations for A11y